 Chocolate and peanut butter are one of the best flavor combinations out there!!
 Whether it’s in ice cream, cakes, or candy bars, peanut butter, and chocolate go together really well as the flavors complement each other without one overshadowing the other.

-This recipe comes in at 403 calories, 40 grams of protein, 3 grams of sugar, and 10 WW points.
+This recipe comes in at 403 calories, 40 grams of protein, 3 grams of sugar, 13 grams of fat, and 41 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 The base of this recipe gets its super-rich flavor from combining a chocolate protein shake with some extra cocoa powder and gets its super creamy texture from the help of instant pudding mix.
 To keep this recipe high in protein with fewer calories and sugar content, I made my own peanut butter from powdered peanut butter!
 You can’t even tell the peanut butter came from a powder!